haskell-distributed/haskell-cci/README.md

 This repository contains Haskell bindings for the CCI library.
+There is more information about CCI at https://www.olcf.ornl.gov/center-projects/common-communication-interface/

+Beware that this repository hasn't been updated for several years.

 See LICENSE for license information.

 Building cci
 ============

 Install latest cci first.
-You can get it from http://cci-forum.com/.
+You can get it from https://github.com/CCI/cci.

 Then build and install the bindings: